defuj/printhub-script/readme.md

 - Individual alignment per column (left, center, right)
 - Perfect for receipts with item number, name, quantity, and price
 - Auto-wrapping for addresses, descriptions, terms & conditions, and notes
+- Word preservation - no mid-word breaks
+- Justify alignment support with even word spacing
 - Bold, underline, and size options for each row
 - Smart text truncation with "~" indicator for overflow
-- Justify alignment support with even word spacing
 - Works seamlessly with both 58mm (32 chars) and 80mm (42 chars) paper
 - Full Bluetooth and USB printer support
 - Automatic width validation to prevent paper overflow
-- See [Multi-Column Guide](./MULTICOLUMN_GUIDE.md) for complete usage examples and best practices
+- See [Multi-Column Guide](./MULTICOLUMN_GUIDE.md) and [Wrapped Text Guide](./WRAPPEDTEXT_GUIDE.md) for complete usage examples

+### v1.3.0 🎉

+- Initial release of multi-column and wrapped text features (consolidated into v1.3.1)

 ### v1.2.1 🔧